visualum-engineers/visualum/README.md

 1. Open up command line
 2. Navigate to backend directory by running `cd backend` from root
 3. Run `npm install` to install all dependencies
-4. Launching API Server
+4. Launching API
-    1. If in development :
+    1. If in development : Run `npm run dev`
-        * On Windows:
-            * Run `npm run win_dev`
-        * On MacOS:
-            * Run `npm run mac_dev`
-        * Cloud database will be cloned, and will launch a local database on local host:27017.
-            * local database will be used for manipulating and testing datasets.
-This minimizes bug proliferation in production(cloud) database
-            * Only when code has no severe breaking changes, should it be adopted for the cloud database
+        * Will launch API server on https://localhost:8000
     2. If in production : Run `npm start`

 ## Compiling Sass Files